linyawun/Beyond-XSS-Book-slide-Ch1/slides.md

 - Remote Code Execution (RCE)
   - Attackers can exploit browser flaws to run arbitrary commands via JavaScript
-  - e.g. after visiting https://blog.huli.tw/, the site's JavaScript exploits an RCE bug to control your computer
+  - e.g. after visiting [blog](https://blog.huli.tw/), the site's JavaScript uses an RCE bug to control your computer
 - Vulnerability case: CVE-2021-30632
   - Issue: Opening a webpage in Chrome (pre-v93) let attackers run commands on your computer
-  - Vulnerability mechanism: It exploited a bug in the JavaScript V8 engine, which improves performance by compiling frequently executed code for direct execution later
+  - Vulnerability mechanism: It exploited a bug in the JavaScript V8 engine, which boosts performance by compiling frequently used code for faster execution

 <div class='ml-12'>